ManifoldRG/MultiNet/README.md

 python procgen_inference_fast.py --output_dir < path to the directory where you would like to save your results  > --dataset_dir < path to the root directory containing the different subdatasets of Procgen > --dataset_stats_dir < path to dataset statistics json file > --batch_size < batch size >
 ```

-#### To evaluate JAT (in a zero-shot setting) on the 53 OpenX Embodiment datasets it was profiled on as a part of Multinet v0.1
+#### To evaluate JAT (in a zero-shot setting) on the OpenX Embodiment datasets

-Make sure to set the path to the translated openx datasets you want to evaluate on and the path where you want to dump your results in Multinet/src/eval/profiling/jat/scripts/profile_openx.py
+> **Note:** Make sure to set the path to the translated openx datasets you want to evaluate on and the path where you want to save your results in Multinet/src/eval/profiling/jat/scripts/profile_openx.py

 ```bash
 cd Multinet/src/eval/profiling/jat/scripts